 Difference between A - and B grade

-- Regulation No. 1935/2004 on materials and articles intended to come in contact with food.
+- Manufactured in accordance with Commission Regulation (EC) No 2023/2006 of 22 December 2006 on good manufacturing practice for materials and articles intended to come into contact with food

 Christmas plates can be used as normal dishes